JeffersGlass/pyscript-recipes/README.md

 You will also need [npm installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 Once Hugo is installed, clone this repository and, from the root directory, run `npm install`.
+This installs the bootstrap CSS and associated JS.

 When npm finishes installing all its packages, you can run `hugo server` from the root directory to see a live preview of the site, or `hugo build` to build a static copy.